 Business logic is the logic defined by the business.

-Whenever we have to create a new feature (or maybe even modify an already existing one), our responsibility is to ensure that the code follows and implements the component's business rules.
+To create a new feature (or modify an existing one), a backend engineer is responsible for ensuring that the code follows and implements the component's business rules.

 Business logic usually involves validation and flow.